 The parent’s lawyer’s job extends beyond the courtroom.
-The lawyer should be a counselor as well as litigator.
-The lawyer should be available to talk with the parent to prepare for hearings and to provide advice and information about ongoing concerns.
-Open lines of communication between lawyers and clients help ensure parents get answers to questions and lawyers get the information and documents they need.
+The parent’s lawyer should be a counselor as well as litigator.
+The parent’s lawyer should be available to talk with the parent client to prepare for hearings and to provide advice and information about ongoing concerns.
+Open lines of communication between lawyers and clients help ensure the parent client get answers to questions and the parent’s lawyer get the information and documents they need.

-The lawyer should review: the parent client's rights; the role and responsibilities of the lawyer; the role of each player in the system; alternatives and options available to the parent, including referrals to available resources in the community to resolve domestic relations issues; the consequences of selecting one option over another in light of applicable timelines, including the impact of the timelines established by the ASFA; the impact of concurrent case planning required under the AFSA on the case and the parent’s participation in such planning; and the consequences of the parent client failing to appear in particular proceedings.
+The parent’s lawyer should review: the parent client's rights; the role and responsibilities of the parent’s lawyer; the role of each player in the system; alternatives and options available to the parent client, including referrals to available resources in the community to resolve domestic relations issues; the consequences of selecting one option over another in light of applicable timelines, including the impact of the timelines established by the Adoption and Safe Families Act (ASFA); the impact of concurrent case planning required under the AFSA on the case and the parent client’s participation in such planning; and the consequences of the parent client failing to appear in particular proceedings.

-The lawyer should help the parent client access information about the child’s developmental and other needs by speaking to service providers and reviewing the child’s records.
+The parent’s lawyer should help the parent client access information about the child’s developmental and other needs by speaking to service providers and reviewing the child’s records.
 The parent client needs to understand these issues to make appropriate decisions for the child’s care.

-The parent’s lawyer and the parent client should identify barriers to the parent engaging in services such as employment, transportation, financial issues, inability to read and language differences.
-The lawyer should work with the parent, caseworker and service provider to remove the barriers and advocate with the child welfare agency and court for appropriate accommodations.
+The parent’s lawyer and the parent client should identify barriers to the parent client engaging in services such as employment, transportation, financial issues, inability to read and language differences.
+The parent’s lawyer should work with the parent client, caseworker and service provider to remove the barriers and advocate with the child welfare agency and court for appropriate accommodations.

-A lawyer should give the parent client time to ask questions and consider the alternatives.
-A lawyer should obtain information from the parent about: the parent's prior contacts with the agency; the parent's knowledge about the allegations of the petition; the accuracy of information provided by the state supporting the petition; alternative or amended allegations that should be sought as part of the negotiations with the parties; services provided before removal or intervention (i.e. In-Home Safety and Reunification Services “ISRS” ); reasons for removal or intervention; services the parent feels would have avoided the need for removal; alternatives to removal, including relative placements, in-home services, or removal a person who allegedly endangers the child from the parent’s and child’s home; current efforts to reunify the family; family history, including paternity issues, if any, and identity of prior caretakers of the child; services needed by the child, parents or guardians; the parent's concerns about placement; the parent's long and short-term goals; and current visitation and the parent's desires concerning visitation.
+The parent’s lawyer should give the parent client time to ask questions and consider the alternatives.
+The parent’s lawyer should obtain information from the parent client about: the parent client's prior contacts with the agency; the parent client's knowledge about the allegations of the petition; the accuracy of information provided by the state supporting the petition; alternative or amended allegations that should be sought as part of the negotiations with the parties; services provided before removal or intervention (i.e. In-Home Safety and Reunification Services “ISRS” ); reasons for removal or intervention; services the parent client feels would have avoided the need for removal; alternatives to removal, including relative placements, in-home services, or removal a person who allegedly endangers the child from the parent client’s and child’s home; current efforts to reunify the family; family history, including paternity issues, if any, and identity of prior caretakers of the child; services needed by the child, each parent or guardian; the parent client's concerns about placement; the parent client's long and short-term goals; and current visitation and the parent client's desires concerning visitation.

-The lawyer must be aware of any allegations of domestic violence in the case and not share confidential information about an alleged or potential victim’s location.
+The parent’s lawyer must be aware of any allegations of domestic violence in the case and not share confidential information about an alleged or potential victim’s location.